What is a Power of Attorney?

 Perhaps the best way to ensure that the bank will accept the power of attorney is to have a good working relationship with the bank.
 Set up an appointment with the manager of your bank before the need for the use of the power of attorney arises.
 Introduce your agent to the manager so that they are familiar with that person and understand your wishes.

 Remember bankers are only doing their job and must protect their customers' assets.
 In many ways, you should want a bank that is strict with whom they allow access to your accounts.
 However, if you can establish a good relationship with your bank before the time comes to use the power of attorney, it will go a long way in eliminating issues such as these.

 Update Your Power of Attorneys Every 3 to 5 Years

 Durable powers of attorney are good indefinitely.
 They technically have no ending date.
 However, due to the recent rise in identity theft and abuse of power of attorneys, many banks and financial institutions will no longer accept powers of attorney greater than 3 to 5 years old.
 At the very least, they will question the validity of the document.
 Remember, a bank or financial institution does not have to accept the instrument and it is within their discretion to honor it.
 As such, it is a good idea to update your general power of attorney at least every 3 to 5 years just to make sure they are current.

 Clarksville Lawyer John Crow Can Help Prepare Powers of Attorneys

 When you are considering putting together your estate plan do not forget about powers of attorney.
-Both a financial and medical power of attorney are a critical part of a well-prepared estate plan.
-Clarksville estate planning attorney John Crow can assist you with preparing powers of attorneys that suit your particular needs.
-Give us a call today at 931-218-7800 at our Clarksville office and schedule an appointment to discuss your estate planning needs.
+They are a critical part of a well-prepared estate plan.
+Attorney John Crow can assist you with preparing powers of attorneys that suit your particular needs.
+Give us a call today at 931-218-7800 to schedule an appointment to discuss your estate planning needs.